Spatially oscillating correlation functions in $\left(2+1\right)$-dimensional four-fermion models: The mixing of scalar and vector modes at finite density: Phase diagram in the presence of mixing

 \subsubsection{Symmetric phase}

 Within the \gls{sp} the Hessian $H_{\auxf_j \auxf_k}$ is diagonal for the original field basis, i.e., $\vdbf = \vauxf = \left(\sigma, \omega_\nu\right)$, since all non-vanishing off-diagonal elements are proportional to $\minHs$, see \cref{eq:Hessian} and the formulas in \cref{app:stab_analysis}.
 In this case, the analysis is similar to the one described in \cref{sec:stab_analysis}.
-The eigenvalues/diagonal elements of $H$ are the respective bosonic two-point functions $\Gamma^{(2)}_{\dbf_{j}}$ of the fields $\left(\sigma, \omega_\nu\right)$.
+The eigenvalues/diagonal elements of $H$ are the respective bosonic two-point vertex functions $\Gamma^{(2)}_{\dbf_{j}}$ of the fields $\left(\sigma, \omega_\nu\right)$.
 Thus, they can be analyzed to study (the absence of) instabilities towards the \gls{ip} and the existence of the moat regime, similar to the analysis in \Rcite{Pannullo:2023one} without vector interactions.

-In the left plot of \cref{fig:TwoPointSP}, the bosonic two-point functions $\Gamma^{(2)}_{\dbf_{j}}$ are plotted as functions of the momentum $q$ of the perturbation $\ptdbf_j$ for $\lambda_V \so / \pi = 0.1$ and $(\mu/\so, T/\so) = \left(1.051, 0.238\right)$.
+In the left plot of \cref{fig:TwoPointSP}, the eigenvalues $\Gamma^{(2)}_{\dbf_{j}}$ of the Hessian are plotted as functions of the momentum $q$ of the perturbation $\ptdbf_j$ for $\lambda_V \so / \pi = 0.1$ and $(\mu/\so, T/\so) = \left(1.051, 0.238\right)$.
 This point in the phase diagram lies directly on the second order phase boundary between the \gls{sp} and \gls{hbp} (compare \cref{fig:homboundary}).
-One of the two-point functions is zero at $q=0$ and corresponds to the order parameter $\sigma$ undergoing the phase transition.
-Since the two-point functions $\Gamma^{(2)}_{\dbf_{j}}(q)$ can be interpreted as the curvature of the effective action \eqref{eq:effaction} in the direction of $\dbf_{j}(q)$, it is expected that this curvature goes to zero for $q=0$ and $\dbf_{j} = \sigma$ at the second-order homogeneous phase transition.
-The field $\omega_\nu$ is not an order parameter and, thus, the corresponding bosonic two-point function do not show signals of the phase transition.
+One of the eigenvalues is zero at $q=0$ and corresponds to the order parameter $\sigma$ undergoing the phase transition.
+Since the two-point vertex functions $\Gamma^{(2)}_{\dbf_{j}}(q)$ can be interpreted as the curvature of the effective action \eqref{eq:effaction} in the direction of $\dbf_{j}(q)$, it is expected that this curvature goes to zero for $q=0$ and $\dbf_{j} = \sigma$ at the second-order homogeneous phase transition.
+The field $\omega_\nu$ is not an order parameter and, thus, the corresponding bosonic two-point vertex functions do not show signals of the phase transition.